tinoha/kube-home/README.md

 ## Overview
 This guide documents the set up of a single-node Kubernetes cluster on Ubuntu 24.04 LTS Server using MicroK8s or K3s.
 It includes configurations for persistent storage, networking and the deployment of essential services like Pi-hole, Jellyfin and Homepage.
 Services are exposed using both LoadBalancer, and Gateway API through Kong Gateway for ingress management.

-This setup can serves as a flexible starting point for building a Kubernetes-based home server.
+This setup serves as a flexible starting point for building a Kubernetes-based home server.
 While based on personal preferences, it can be easily customized to suit individual needs.

 Here’s what the homepage looks like once services are up and running: